amuehlem/MISP-RPM/README.md

 * pymisp
 * misp-modules
 * all needed sub-modules

+Requirements:
 * php 7.4.x (will be installed from external remi repository)
-* mariadb 10.3.x (will be installed from external mariadb repository)
+* mariadb 11.4.x (will be installed from external mariadb repository)

 With our RPMs there's no need to use git to install MISP and you don't need a to install from github.com.
 All you is to be able to include our repository on your systems.
 MariaDB will be installed from the official mariadb repository.